 Another digital strategy fundamental for your small business is email marketing.

-There is a really comprehensive email marketing guide from Simply Business which ensures you cover all the essential email marketing questions.
-Some of which are:
+There is a really comprehensive email marketing guide from Simply Business which ensures you cover all the essential email marketing questions including:

 - Do you know the legal side of email marketing?